📞 +91 98181 67102 | ✉️ alok@skmehta.co.in

 Income-tax Act 1961 ↔ 2025 Section Finder

 Find the new Income-tax Act, 2025 clause for any old 1961 section — and vice versa.
-Covers 550+ sections across definitions, deductions, TDS, capital gains, assessments, reassessments, appeals, penalties and prosecution.
+Covers 558 sections across definitions, deductions, TDS, capital gains, assessments, reassessments, appeals, penalties and prosecution — every mapping verified against the ICAI Bare Law publication of the enacted Act.
 Built for tax professionals, CFOs and informed taxpayers.

 558